-Dance classes in Balboa, Collegiate Shag, Lindy Hop, and Charleston are available throughout the entire weekend.
-For Balboa, Collegiate Shag, and Lindy Hop you can spend the weekend concentrating on a particular dance style.
-You may also choose to venture into many dance styles throughout the weekend.
+Dance classes in Balboa, Collegiate Shag, and Lindy Hop are available throughout the entire weekend.
+The focus is on fast dancing, so plan to get your cardio up before February!
+Stick to one style or venture into several of many dance styles throughout the weekend.

-- Collegiate Shag classes will primarily be in double rhythm (slow-slow-quick-quick), although other styles may be presented during the weekend.
+- Collegiate Shag classes are primarily double rhythm (slow-slow-quick-quick), although other styles may be presented during the weekend.

-- Lindy Hop classes will primarily focus on the techniques necessary to dance to faster tempos.
+- Lindy Hop classes primarily focus on the techniques necessary to dance to faster tempos.

 Are you interested in learning more about a particular dance style?
 E-mail us at firstname.lastname@example.org.